literacy rate in india

 Regional Patterns

-Regional trends reveal that southern states such as Kerala, Tamil Nadu, and Karnataka generally report higher literacy rates.
-This success can be attributed to early and sustained investments in education, better governance, and higher female literacy levels.
-On the other hand, northern and eastern states, including Bihar, Uttar Pradesh, and Jharkhand, continue to lag, primarily due to structural and social barriers.
+Regional trends show that southern states like Kerala, Tamil Nadu, and Karnataka usually have higher literacy rates.
+This success comes from early and ongoing investments in education, improved governance, and higher female literacy rates.
+In contrast, northern and eastern states, such as Bihar, Uttar Pradesh, and Jharkhand, still struggle mostly because of structural and social barriers.

 Contributing Factors